ISO – Your camera’s sensitivity to light

 On many consumer digital cameras, selecting an ISO number of 100 or below produces little noise.
 Test each ISO number under a variety of lighting conditions until you become familiar with the noise your camera produces at each setting.

 If images are noisy, noise reduction programs do an effective job at eliminating some of it, though fine detail may be sacrificed.
-So it’s best to try to produced noise-free or low noise images to the extent you can.
+So it’s preferable to try to produced noise-free or low noise images if you can.

 Low ISO settings